jgm/pandoc/man/man1/pandoc.1.md

 Pandoc converts files from one markup format to another.
-It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, RTF, OpenDocument XML, DocBook XML, and S5 HTML slide shows.
+It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, RTF, OpenDocument XML, ODT, DocBook XML, and S5 HTML slide shows.

 If no *input-file* is specified, input is read from STDIN.
 Otherwise, the *input-files* are concatenated (with a blank line between each) and used as input.
-Output goes to STDOUT by default.
+Output goes to STDOUT by default (though output to STDOUT is disabled for the `odt` output format).
 For output to a file, use the `-o` option:

     pandoc -o output.html input.txt